FAQ's

 Check out the other FAQs below to learn more about each incentive.

-EV drivers with a smart charging capable EV or home charger can earn a one-time $20 enrollment incentive just for joining ev.energy.
+EV drivers with a smart charging capable EV or home charger can earn a one-time enrollment incentive just for joining ev.energy. $20 in PG&E service territory, and $50 in SCE service territory.

 To qualify, you must connect at least 1 EV or home charger, enable smart charging in the Smart tab, and complete at least 1 smart charging session of a minimum of 5kWh consumption.